“What difference does it make which God I worship? Aren’t they all the same?”

 5. A number of Buddhists worship Buddha, but many don’t.
 Generally, Buddhism’s beliefs don’t ask why we are to do good deeds, only how to do them.

-6. All other religious beliefs, including Islam’s, except for the Christian faith, say that their followers must do a larger number of good than bad actions in order to be blessed after death.
+6. All other religious beliefs, except for the Christian faith, say that their followers must do a larger number of good than bad actions in order to be blessed after death.

 7. Christian beliefs say uniquely that God’s provision of blessedness in this life and after death is a free gift earned by Jesus, who is the God-man, not by us.
-He gained life that lasts forever and forgiveness for his followers by his perfect life, death as their Substitute, and life from the dead to gain their new life, which then energizes them to serve him.
+He gained life that lasts forever and forgiveness for his followers by his perfect life, death as their Substitute, and life from the dead to gain their new life, which then energizes them to worship and serve him.

 My point is that if you choose the wrong God, you may lose out in this life and the next.
 God convinced me of the truths of the numbers three and seven above — and changed my life.